 - Ritesh Parajuli

-Assistant Health Sciences Professor, Medicine.
-Authored (or co-authored) 11 research publications.
+Assistant Health Sciences Professor, Medicine, School of Medicine.
+Authored (or co-authored) 12 research publications

 - accepting new patients